Leap Year (2010 film)

 Leap Year is a 2010 romantic comedy film directed by Anand Tucker and written by Harry Elfont and Deborah Kaplan.
 Leap Year stars Amy Adams and Matthew Goode.
-The plot revolves around Anna Brady (Adams), who decides to travel to Dublin to propose to her boyfriend on leap day, as Irish tradition allows.
+The plot revolves around Anna Brady, who decides to travel to Dublin to propose to her boyfriend on leap day, as Irish tradition allows.

 Principal photography took place in County Wicklow, Dublin, County Mayo, and County Galway, including the Aran Islands, Connemara, Temple Bar, Georgian Dublin, Wicklow National Park, and Olaf Street, Waterford.

 Leap Year premiered in New York City on January 6, 2010, and was released theatrically on January 8, 2010, by Universal Pictures in the United States and on February 28 by Optimum Releasing in Ireland.
-The film received mostly negative reviews from critics.
+The film grossed $32.7 million against its $19 million production budget.
+It received mostly unfavorable reviews from critics.

 Plot

 Boston real estate stager Anna Brady is frustrated that Jeremy, her boyfriend of four years, has still not proposed, even though they are about to move into an upscale apartment together.
 She decides to travel to Dublin, where he is attending a cardiology conference.

 A storm diverts Anna's plane to Cardiff, Wales.
 She hires a boat to take her across the Irish Sea to Ireland, but due to the storm, she is put ashore in the small seaside village of Dingle.
 Anna offers to pay Declan O'Callaghan, who runs the local pub, to give her a ride to Dublin.
 He initially refuses, but as his pub is threatened with foreclosure, he agrees to drive her for €500.
 Along the way, she tells him she plans to invoke an Irish tradition, Bachelor's Day, which allows women to propose to men on February 29.
 Declan mocks the concept.

 When cows block the road, Anna exits the car to shoo them away, and steps in a cow pat.
 She leans on the car while cleaning her shoes, causing it to roll downhill into a stream.
 They continue on foot, until a van with three travellers stops and offers a lift.
 Ignoring Declan's warning, Anna hands them her suitcase first.
 Before she can get into the van, they drive off without her.
 Anna and Declan continue walking to a roadside pub, where they find the travellers.
 Declan fights them and retrieves Anna's bag.

-While waiting in the pub for a train, they ask each other what they would grab if their homes were on fire and they had only 60 seconds to leave.
+They make their way to a train station and while waiting, they visit the adjacent Ballycarbery Castle on foot.
+They ask each other what they would grab if their homes were on fire and they had only 60 seconds to leave.
 Absorbed in conversation, they miss the train, and have to stay the night at a bed and breakfast in Tipperary.
 They pretend to be married so their conservative hosts will let them share the room.
 During dinner, when the other couples kiss to show their love for each other, Anna and Declan feel obliged to kiss as well.
 This stirs feelings neither had expected.
 They sleep in the same bed, but do not admit their new feelings.